-What has allowed us to achieve our financial success?
-The answer is that fifteen years ago, we invested in the computerization of the hearing process and we have continued to improve our systems during this fifteen-year period.
-The one million hearing notices we send each year are automatically processed by our computer system.
-These notices are mechanically folded, stuffed and mailed, resulting in a significant decrease in labor cost.
 We achieved a similar result with the one million hearing orders that we send out each year.
-Each hearing order is unique and requires typing but there is a significant savings because a large amount of information in the order is extracted from our computer database.
-As was the case with hearing notices, hearing orders are automatically folded, stuffed and mailed resulting in significant labor savings.
+Each hearing order is unique and requires typing but there is a significant savings in typing because a large amount of information in the order is extracted from our computer database.
+As was the case with hearing notices, hearing orders are automatically, folded, stuffed and mailed resulting in significant labor savings.

 Our most recent improvement in our automation is called 'work flow'.
 'Workflow' allows us to assign work to any word processor or claims examiner within the state regardless of their location.
 This allows us to better utilize our human resources as we can manage our employment for the entire state rather than individual offices.
 Thus, if a claims examiner leaves employment in Cleveland we may not have to fill the position if we have resources available at other offices to perform this work.
 The 'work flow' system also allows us to better quantify the expected output for word processors and claims examiners so we can make accurate calculations of our statewide needs for these classifications.
-With this information in hand, we have been able to significantly reduce our number of employees for these classifications.
+With this information in hand we have been able to significantly reduce our number of employees for these classifications.

 Our improved efficiency has resulted in a reduction in our employment during the last three years from 496 to 426.
 This is a 14.1 percent reduction.
-Since 1997, our employment has decreased from 643 employees to 426, which is a decrease of 33.7 percent.
+Since 1997 our employment has decreased from 643 employees to 426 which is a decrease of 33.7 percent.
 A graph of our employment level decrease is shown on page 10 of the budget booklet.
 We are very proud of our accomplishments in reducing our employment and the resultant benefit to the employers of Ohio.

 We have also initiated many other cost savings initiatives.
-For example, we have closed four offices without significantly reducing services, which is saving us \$1.46M per year.
+For example, we have closed 4 offices without significantly reducing services which is saving us \$1.46m per year.
 We have reduced our office space at several locations resulting in a savings of \$874,000.
-We have reduced our overtime expense during the last five years from \$96,000 to \$22,000 as shown on page 12 of our budget booklet.
+We have reduced our overtime expense during the last 5 years from \$96,000 to \$22,000 as shown on page 12 of our budget booklet.
 We have reduced temporary employment expense from \$220,000 to \$0 and we have also reduced our telephone, travel, and supply expense.
 We are initiating cost savings on all fronts.

 Although we have implemented significant cost savings and efficiencies, it has not resulted in a decrease in service as to conducting hearings on a timely basis.
 We continue to perform hearings well below the legislated mandates.
-For example, our first level DHO hearings are required to be completed and mailed with 52 days.
+For example our first level DHO hearings are required to be completed and mailed within 52 days.
 We now have an average completion time of 33 days.
 The second level SHO hearings have the same completion mandate but we have averaged a completion time of 31 days, including the mailing.
 Graphs of this performance are shown on pages 21 and 22 of our budget booklet.

 The Industrial Commission has 91 hearing officers-all attorneys-throughout the state.
 They make the bulk of the legal decisions within the IC.
 Commissioners also hold hearings.
+Our hearing administrators also make decisions on thousands of requests leading up to a hearing.
+Those statistics can be found on page 23 of our budget booklet.
+Hearing administrators also help expedite the claims of injured workers by scheduling emergency hearings.